k0001/k0001.github.com/articles/opaleye-sot.md

   :: [Col Symbol WD RN * *]
 ```

-With this in place, provided by an hypotetical library, users of this type
+Assuming `Cols` is being provided by some hypotetical library, users of this
-family simply have to provide new instances:
+type family simply have to provide new instances:

 ```haskell
 type instance Cols "public" "user"